In this post, you’ll learn what’s involved with website care, and why it’s important to regularly care for your website.

 But I also don’t think website care is going to be right for everyone.
 Next, I’m going to explain how to know when you’re ready to outsource your website care.

-Website care isn’t right for you if…
+Outsourcing isn’t right for you if…

-If your website isn’t a huge part of your business, I don’t recommend outsourcing its care.
+If your website isn’t a revenue-building part of your business, I don’t recommend outsourcing its care.
 I have a friend who is a massage therapist.
 She’s located here in Kansas City, where I live, and markets to this geographical area.

-She mentioned that sometimes potential clients go there to check out her practice or make payments.
+She mentioned that occasionally potential clients go there to check out her practice or make payments.
 But mostly they just contact her directly.
 Her implied question was, “Is my current method good enough?
 Should I have someone like you helping me with it?”

 As a local massage therapist, she doesn’t get much lead traction through her website.
 She could if she wanted to, sure, but she doesn’t need to.
 She’s already got more people interested in her than she can possibly serve, even after recently raising her rates.

-Outsourcing website care is crucial for you if…
+Outsourcing is crucial for you if…

 Now, the big question is should you outsource that website care?
 If you’re tech-savvy and good at Googling tech-related questions, you might be able to handle a lot of it yourself.
 But at what cost?